 Since 2006, Boston Health Care for the Homeless Program has been welcoming the country’s most promising young leaders into the BHCHP "family," initially through our participation in AmeriCorps/Community HealthCorps, and now through our BHCHP Fellowship!

-This year’s twelve prospective members were selected from a highly competitive pool of over 300 applicants, representing future physicians, nurses, social workers, and policy makers, to serve alongside our staff and receive a unique education in the complex world of community and public health.
+Each year twelve Fellows are selected from a highly competitive pool of over 300 applicants, representing future physicians, nurses, social workers, and policy makers, to serve alongside our staff and receive a unique education in the complex world of community and public health.

-The team of twelve BHCHP Fellows engage in direct service in BHCHP’s outpatient and shelter-based clinics, as well as the two 24-hour medical respite facility operated by the program.
+The team of BHCHP Fellows engage in direct service in BHCHP’s outpatient and shelter-based clinics, as well as the two 24-hour medical respite facilities operated by our program.

-Fellows will serve full-time as health educators, case managers, and care coordinators, helping patients navigate the complexities of the health care and social service system; increasing patients’ access to care; providing translation services and health education.
-Fellows will target specific patient subpopulations, including: patients seeking behavioral health services; HIV-positive and Hepatitis C positive patients; families experiencing homelessness; and chronically homeless individuals who are housed, but in need of stabilization services.
-Fellows will also provide services to patients who may identify as: low income; immigrant; differently abled; survivor of domestic violence and/or community violence; single-head of household; and illiterate/limited literacy.
-Fellows’ service will help reduce the barriers to care by: connecting patients to health benefits programs; providing health education services; aiding with prescription assistance; and making referrals for support services.
+Fellows serve as full-time health educators, case managers, and care coordinators, assisting patients navigating the complexities of the health care and social service system; increasing patients’ access to care; and providing translation services and health education.
+Fellows provide services to patients who may identify as: low income; immigrant; differently abled; transgender; survivors of domestic violence and/or community violence; single-head of household; and illiterate/limited literacy.
+Fellows’ service helps to reduce the barriers to care by: connecting patients to health benefits programs; providing health education services; and making referrals for support services.